 You earn .5 research credit for studies that require 30 minutes or less, 1 credit for studies that require between 35 and 60 minutes, 2 credits for studies that require between 65-90 minutes, and 3 credits for studies that require 90-120 minutes.
 Unless otherwise indicated, you can participate only ONCE in a specific study.

 Overview of Signing up for Research Studies: The Psychology department uses a WEB-based sign-up system known as the SONA system.
 All experiments are listed on the Website located at: https://unipsych.sona-systems.com.
 All research credit earned through participation (Option 1) will be recorded on the website.
 Links to SONA are also on the Psychology Department Webpage (www.uni.edu/psych).

-|Option two: Read one of the pre-approved journal article and write a 2 page summary (1 credit for each summary).
+|Option two: Read a pre-approved journal article and write a 2 - 3 page summary (1 credit for each summary).
 DO NOT WORRY THAT THE STATISTICS DO NOT MAKE PERFECT SENSE, just try and understand broadly what was done and how the research (the careful systematic collection of data) led the authors to their conclusions.
 Read the "abstract" multiple times.
 If possible, add a sentence about how it links to something you learned in class.
 You may submit one article summary per week.
-You must plan ahead to earn research credits in this manner; you would not be able to submit more than one summary per week.
+You must plan ahead to earn research credits in this manner; you will not be able to submit more than one summary per week.
 No summaries will be accepted after the last week of classes begins (last day to hand in is Friday Dec 2).
 Do not give your opinion of the quality or "interestingness" of research - just tell what the researchers did and what they found out.|